canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

 The ``ranges`` field
 ^^^^^^^^^^^^^^^^^^^^

-It specifies the ``type`` of versioning scheme being used in an ecosystem and the events of when a vulnerability was ``introduced``, ``fixed``, and any type-specific fields.
+The ``ranges`` field specifies the ``type`` of versioning scheme being used in an ecosystem and the events of when a vulnerability was ``introduced``, ``fixed``, and any type-specific fields.

 Since Debian versioning is not particularly a type supported in OSV yet, the ``type`` will always be ``ECOSYSTEM``.

-For Ubuntu, the Ubuntu Security Team does not currently track when a vulnerability was first introduced and instead focus on identifying out of the shipped source package versions, which are vulnerable to such CVE.
+For Ubuntu, the Ubuntu Security Team does not currently track when a vulnerability was first introduced.
+Instead, we focus on identifying out of the shipped source package versions, which are vulnerable to such CVE.
 Therefore, the ``introduced`` field is always ``0``.
 And whenever the team patches a vulnerability, the source package version is listed in ``fixed``.